ethereum/consensus-specs/sync/optimistic.md

 breaks a deadlock between the execution layer sync process and importing beacon blocks while the execution engine is syncing.

-Optimistic sync works nicely with execution engines using block execution as a default sync mechanism (e.g. Erigon).
-It makes optimistic sync a *generalized* solution for interaction between consensus and execution engine during the sync process.
+Optimistic sync is also an optimal strategy for execution engines using block execution as a default sync mechanism (e.g. Erigon).
+Alternatively, a consensus engine may inform the execution engine with a payload obtained from a checkpoint block, then wait till the execution layer catches up with it and proceed in lock step after that.
+This alternative approach would keep user in limbo for several hours and would increase time of the sync process as batch sync has more opportunities for optimisation than the lock step.

+Aforementioned premises make optimistic sync a *generalized* solution for interaction between consensus and execution engines during the sync process.

 ### Why `SAFE_SLOTS_TO_IMPORT_OPTIMISTICALLY`?